rootkovska/rootkovska.github.io/contact.md

 All email sent by me from the above-mentioned email addresses should be digitally signed with my email [keys](/keys/).

-A notable exception is Qubes and other mailing lists hosted on Google Groups -- recently Google has implemented logic that rewrites parts of the messages by adding info on how to unsubscribe from a given ML.
-That, unfortunately, breaks any attached digital signatures to the messages, of course.

 Other notes on emailing me
 ---------------------------